rx-angular/rx-angular/libs/template/docs/render-strategies.md

 Furthermore they provide new ways of explicitely tying truly push based state management solutions to the change detection for highly responsive UI's.

-A strategy exposes the work to perform (e.g. `cdRef#markForCheck`, `cdRef#detectChanges`) as well as the scheduling mechanism via the interface `RxStrategyCredentials` to developers for configuration & customization.
+A strategy exposes the work to perform (e.g. `cdRef#markForCheck`, `cdRef#detectChanges`) as well as the scheduling mechanism to developers for configuration & customization via the interface `RxStrategyCredentials`.

 `Directive`s, `Service`s or `Component`s of your application can make use of these strategies as an easy API for the key [concepts](https://github.com/rx-angular/rx-angular/blob/master/libs/template/docs/concepts.md) of rendering performance.